sequelize/website/versioned_docs/version-6.x.x/core-concepts/model-querying-finders.md

 ---
 sidebar_position: 4
+title: Model Querying - Finders
 ---

-# Model Querying - Finders

 Finder methods are the ones that generate `SELECT` queries.